Michigan's Statewide E. coli Total Maximum Daily LoadContact: Molly Rippke 517-284-5547

 Public Notice for the Draft Statewide E. coli TMDL

-The revised draft Statewide E. coli TMDL is now available for public comment and review.
-Comments received by May 19th will be considered and incorporated, as appropriate, into the TMDL document submitted to the United States Environmental Protection Agency (USEPA) for approval.
-Please email comments to email@example.com.
+The revised draft Statewide E. coli TMDL is closed, although the draft is still available.
+Comments that were received by May 19th will be considered and incorporated, as appropriate, into the TMDL document submitted to the United States Environmental Protection Agency (USEPA) for approval.

-- General Overview of the Statewide E. coli TMDL
+- Webinar 1: General Overview of the Statewide E. coli TMDL

 - Permit Holders and Landowners Frequently Asked Questions